-- Blackboard support center: http://bbcrm.edusupportcenter.com/ics/support/default.asp?deptID=8543 - Learning Labs: There are several 'labs' on campus to assist you through the use of computers, tutors, or a combination.
-Please consult your college map for the Math Lab, Reading & Writing Lab, and Learning Services (library).
-Please speak to the instructor about labs unique to your specific program - Library Services: There is more to our library than just books.
-You have access to tutors in the learning center, study rooms for small groups, and online access to a wealth of resources.
+- Blackboard Support Site.
+The Blackboard Support Site provides a variety of support channels available to students 24 hours per day. - Learning Services.
+There are several learning labs on campus to assist students through the use of computers and tutors.
+Please consult your Campus Map for the Math Lab; Reading, Writing & Language Labs; and the Study Skills Center. - Library Services.
+There is more to our library than just books.
+You have access to tutors in the Study Skills Center, study rooms for small groups, and online access to a wealth of resources.